 Neighbours can be materially impacted by the development, construction and operation phases of the project.
-Impacts can include dust, disruptions, road damage, blocked roads, visual amenity, noise, shadow flicker and economic loss - both the concerns in anticipation of these impacts as well as actual impacts once the project commences construction or is operating.
+Impacts can include land access for surveys and investigations, construction vehicles and traffic, construction noise and dust, travel disruptions, road damage, blocked roads, visual amenity, operating noise, shadow flicker, glare and glint, and economic loss - concerns in anticipation of these impacts as well as actual impacts once the project commences construction or is operating.